The perfect gift for every guy on your list

 Walk down the aisle any men's department during the holidays, and you're guaranteed to be confronted with the same old gift ideas for him: corny flasks, questionable food baskets, and dime-a-dozen matching ties and pocket square sets.
 (Ahem, these two accessories should never match perfectly.)

 This holiday season, stay home instead and score the absolute best gifts for guys — thanks to our expertly curated, constantly updated gift guide.
 Choose from items that will feel highly personal, affordable fashion finds that makes even the well-dressed giddy, useful tools that will make his life easier, tech he'll love, and much more.
-From your father-in-law to your partner in crime, there's something here for every man on your gift list.
+(And for the rest of your holiday list, we've got gifts for her and the best gifts for kids, too.)
+From your father-in-law to your partner in crime, there's something here for every man in your life.

 For the obsessed